carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ~~~
 {: .language-groovy }

-We can chained together multiple operators using a `.` .
+To simplify the code we can chained together multiple operators, such as `filter` and `view` using a `.` .

-The previous example could be rewritten like.
+The previous example could be rewritten like:

 ~~~
 chr_ch = channel